 Justice Information Sharing

-DF205 Intermediate Digital Forensic Analysis: SQLite Primer (Oct.
-7, 2020, Virtual)
+DF205 Intermediate Digital Forensic Analysis: SQLite Primer (March 4, 2021, Virtual)

 Mobile devices dominate the intake list and the desks of most digital forensics analysts globally.
-Devices are becoming more secure.
-With an increase in security, the need for detailed analysis is increasing as well.
+Devices are becoming more secure, with an increase in security; the need for detailed analysis is increasing as well.
 SQLite is a self-contained, serverless database engine.
 It is found on nearly every operating system and dominates iOS, Android, and macOS as one of the most prevalent and relevant data storage mechanisms.
 Rather than hope our forensic tools support the newest applications or be tethered to how a certain utility parses data, we can arm ourselves with the skills and techniques needed to conquer the analysis of nearly any application.

-DF100 Basic Digital Forensic Analysis: Seizure (Oct.
-6, 2020, Virtual)
+DF100 Basic Digital Forensic Analysis: Seizure (March 24, 2021, Virtual)

 This course introduces the information and techniques law enforcement personnel need to safely and methodically collect and preserve digital evidence at a crime scene.
 Topics include recognizing potential sources of digital evidence; planning and executing a digital evidence-based seizure; and the preservation, packaging, documentation, and transfer of digital evidence.

-CI240 Intermediate Cyber Investigations: Virtual Currency (Oct.
-13, 2020, Virtual)
+CI240 Intermediate Cyber Investigations: Virtual Currency (March 30-31, 2021, Virtual)

 This course provides students with the fundamental knowledge and skills they need to investigate crimes involving virtual currency.
 Instructors explain foundational concepts like the characteristics of money, virtual currency, and cryptocurrency.
 Blockchain technology, proof work, and proof of stake are covered, and students learn how industry-leading cryptocurrencies (Bitcoin, Ethereum, and Monero) work and how they differ from each other.
 Finally, students learn investigative techniques for tracking and documenting transactions and best practices for seizing and securing cryptocurrency.